tydaisy/morphological-operations/README.md

 # morphological-operations
-A guide to classic morphological operations like erosion and dilation, featuring visual examples for each technique.
+This repository provides an overview of classic morphological operations, including erosion and dilation.
+Each operation is accompanied by a corresponding example to demonstrate its effects.